 People around the world in low-, middle- and high-income countries mistakenly believe that using birth control will cause infertility.
 In Ethiopia, knowledge of contraceptive methods is almost universal and barriers to access are declining, but barriers in demand persist.
 The top reason women cite for not using birth control is a “method-related health concern,” with many believing the infertility myth.
-New research led by Erica Sedlander explored what’s associated with this myth to suggest strategies to address it and help people make informed choices about using birth control.
+New research led by Erica Sedlander, DrPH, explored what’s associated with this myth to suggest strategies to address it and help people make informed choices about using birth control.

 Surveying women of reproductive age in Ethiopia, they found that self-efficacy to use family planning, husband’s support of family planning, and visiting a health center in the last 12 months were linked with a reduced odds of believing that birth control causes infertility.
 A belief that their husbands will leave if they’re unable to get pregnant was linked to increased odds of believing this myth.